Published by MBA Skool Team, Last Updated: May 26, 2020

-1. Single Bar Graph – Such Bar Graphs are used to represent discrete value of each variable drawn in opposite axis.
+1. Single Bar Graph – Such graphs are used to represent discrete value of each variable drawn in opposite axis.

-In this bar graph, we can see that bars represent values of discretevariables X, Y, Z in y-axis.
-This type of graph is called as Single Bar Graph.
+In this graph, we can see that bars represent values of discretevariables X, Y, Z in y-axis.

-2. Grouped Bar Graph – Such Bar Graphs represent values of more than one variable in the very same category.
+2. Grouped Bar Graph – Such graphs represent values of more than one variable in the very same category.
 Rectangular bars are stacked side by side and they are color coded to distinguish themselves.

-In this bar graph, we can see that blue, orange, grey colored bars belong to same category which are stacked side by side and are representing their respective frequency.
-Such type of graph is called as Group Bar Graph.
+In this graph, we can see that blue, orange, grey colored bars belong to same category which are stacked side by side and are representing their respective frequency.

-3. Stacked Bar Graph – Such Bar Graphs have bars subdivided into parts which represents the discrete value for the variable that represents the portion of the bar.
+3. Stacked Bar Graph – Such graphs have bars subdivided into parts which represents the discrete value for the variable that represents the portion of the bar.